(Penned in 2014: jump forward to 2020 and it needs some major updating – mostly good stuff!).

 As will become clear, I was very ill.
-I somehow got out of bed and stumbled to The High Street (Gosforth, the suburb of Newcastle where we lived).
+I somehow got out of bed and stumbled to my local High Street.
 I went to the bank (I have no idea why nor how I managed).
 I have a faint memory of going to the bank that day but no memory of what happened when I left the bank.
 Apparently, I collapsed on the road and a policeman, who, luckily, was perceptive enough to notice that I was ill, not drunk, he reacted quickly, called an ambulance and carried me off the road.
-I was taken to the old (now closed) Newcastle General Hospital.
-The doctor told my wife, Yaf (short for Yafit) that I was ok but that they’d keep me in for observation.
+I was taken to hospital where the doctor told my wife that I was ok but that they’d keep me in for observation.
 Apparently, there was blood coming from my ear – I must have banged it when I fell.

 Thankfully, I did pull through and before anyone says they are sorry that I didn’t regain all of my faculties, I did but the confusion lies in the fact that I probably didn’t have the full set of faculties BEFORE the cardiac arrest (I make the jokes around here!!).
-I was in Intensive Care for a week and was then moved to the Freeman Hospital’s coronary care ward for checks on my heart.
+I was in Intensive Care for a week and was then moved to another hospital, a coronary care ward, for checks on my heart.
 At this juncture, I’ll publicly voice my immense gratitude to the NHS for, literally, saving my life.
 The care, both from the nurses and the doctors, was exemplary.
 There were times when I could have been completely without dignity during those two weeks but that didn’t happen (more about that in the autobiography which might follow….)

 The doctors said that I had not had a heart attack, ‘just’ a cardiac arrest but that they could not be sure as to why it happened.
 So I’ll tell you what happened.
 Under the constant onslaught of the wrong medication and ‘thanks’ to the toll of my illness, my body just gave up.
 I do believe that one of the pills I was taking was one of the main contributors to the cardiac arrest.
 I was prescribed medication which, I later discovered, can, in rare circumstances (and I’m sure in my case) cause heart problems…heart problems???!!!
 That’s an understatement!